Total Live Articles: 442

 Maintenance Therapy

-Encourage appropriate skin care and consider maintenance therapy only in those with history of frequent relapse:
+Encourage appropriate skin care and consider maintenance therapy only in those with a history of frequent relapse:

 • 1st line: fixed combination topical benzoyl peroxide + topical adapalene